Income Tax Calculator

 To visualize the difference between standard and itemized deductions, take the example of a restaurant with two options for a meal.
 The first is the a la carte, which is similar to an itemized deduction, and allows the consolidation of a number of items, culminating in a final price.
 The second option is the standard fixed price dinner, which is similar to the standard deduction in that most items are already preselected for convenience.
 Although it isn't as simple as it is portrayed here, this is a general comparison of itemized and standard deductions.

 Most people that choose to itemize do so because the total of their itemized deductions is greater than the standard deduction; the higher the deduction, the lower the taxes paid.
 However, this is generally more tedious and requires saving a lot of receipts.
 Instead of painstakingly itemizing many of the possible deductions listed above, there is an option for all taxpayers to choose the standard deduction - which 70% of the population opts to do.
 Some people go for the standard deduction mainly because it is the least complicated and saves time.
 The annual standard deduction is a static amount determined by Congress.
-In 2018, it is $12,000 for single taxpayers and $24,000 for married taxpayers filing jointly; this is twice as much as it was in 2017.
-Due to this drastic increase, there is more incentive to take the standard deduction.
+In 2019, it is $12,200 for single taxpayers and $24,400 for married taxpayers filing jointly, slightly increased from 2018 ($12,000 and $24,000).

 The calculator automatically determines whether the standard or itemized deduction (based on inputs) will result in the largest tax savings and uses the larger of the two values in the estimated calculation of tax due or owed.